rafcon-dev/Reanimate_Haskell_Funcs/README.md

 # Reanimate - Haskell Functions

-This project aims to illustrate how a few standard Haskell functions work, animated with the help of [Reanimate](https://reanimate.github.io/).
+This project aims to illustrate how a few standard Haskell functions work.
+Animated with the help of [Reanimate](https://reanimate.github.io/).

 ![length](length.gif)